Miss Universe 2025: Format

-Same with 2024, thirty semi-finalists were chosen through the preliminary competition— composed of the national costume presentation, swimsuit and evening gown competitions and closed-door interviews.
+Following the same format as Miss Universe 2024, 30 semifinalists were chosen through the preliminary competition, composed of the national costume presentation, swimsuit and evening gown competitions, and closed-door interviews.
 Pageant co-owner Raúl Rocha, who affirmed the continuation of the format, stated that it aims to ensure "fairness and transparency" in evaluating all contestants.
 The initial group of semifinalists will then compete in the swimsuit segment, from which twelve contestants will progress to the evening gown competition.
 Subsequently, five contestants will advance to the selection committee question-and-answer round.
-After which, three contestants will advance to final question-and-answer round after which the winner and her two runner ups will be determined.
+After which, three contestants will advance to final question-and-answer round, after which the winner and her two runner ups will be determined.

-The winners of eight special awards will be determined through online public voting through the Miss Universe mobile application.
-With the Miss Congeniality award also contested in the polls, this edition marked the first time the winner of the award was decided through a public vote rather than a customary peer vote among the delegates.
+The winners of eight special awards and their runners-up were determined through online public voting through the Miss Universe and Zetrix mobile applications.
+With the Miss Congeniality award also contested in the polls, this contest was the first time the winner of the award was decided through a public vote rather than a customary peer vote among the delegates.